Please read the following carefully, any breach of these regulations and conditions may lead to a let being withdrawn.

 Charges are based on an hourly rate according to the size of the accommodation.
 Accommodation must be vacated by the stated time otherwise an additional charge will be levied.
 Information for charges can be found on the school lets fees document.

 A single invoice will be issued to lessee for all confirmed Sessional Lets.
 The cost is broken down into ten or less payments depending on the duration of the let.
-This invoice may be paid in full or by Standing Order.
+This invoice may be paid in full or by monthly Standing Order.
 Details on how to pay can be found on the invoice.
 All lets must be paid for in advance, therefore it may be necessary to make payment over the telephone for the first month and a single invoice issued for the remainder of the session.

 Should a lessee fail to make payment by the due date indicated on the single invoice, the let will be withdrawn and offered to others.
-There is no period arrears
+There is no period arrears.